Accuracy Limits of Causal Trees for Individualized Treatment Effects: Assumptions

-Assumption \ref{assump: dgp}(i) corresponds to simple randomized experiments.
-Assumption \ref{assump: dgp}(ii) further assumes a canonical homoskedastic causal regression model, while Assumption \ref{assump: dgp}(iii) implies that there is no heterogeneity in the causal treatment effect $\tau = c_1 - c_0$.
-Because trees are invariant with respect to monotone transformations of the coordinates of $\bx_i$, without loss of generality, Assumption \ref{assump: dgp}(iv) can be replaced by the assumption that covariates are uniformly distributed on $\mathcal{X} = [0, 1]^p$, i.e., $ x_{i,j} \stackrel{\text{i.i.d.}}{\sim} \text{Uniform}([0, 1])$ for $ j = 1, 2, \dots, p$.
-Finally, Assumption \ref{assump: dgp}(v) means that potential outcome errors are sub-exponential, or equivalently, they satisfy a Bernstein moment condition.
+Assumption \ref{assump: dgp}(i) corresponds to a simple randomized experiment with treatment probability $\xi \in (0,1)$.
+Assumption \ref{assump: dgp}(ii) specifies a canonical regression representation for the potential outcomes, where $\mu_d(\bx)$ denotes the conditional mean function and the potential-outcome error vector is jointly independent of $\bx_i$; arbitrary dependence between $\varepsilon_i(0)$ and $\varepsilon_i(1)$ is allowed unless stated otherwise.
+Assumption \ref{assump: dgp}(iii) imposes a constant treatment effect, $\tau = c_1 - c_0$, across the covariate space.
+Assumption \ref{assump: dgp}(iv) requires the covariates to be independent and continuously distributed.
+Because recursive decision trees are invariant to monotone transformations of the covariates, this condition can be replaced without loss of generality by assuming that $\bx_i$ is uniformly distributed on $\mathcal{X}=[0,1]^p$.
+Throughout the asymptotic results, $p$ is fixed.
+Finally, Assumption \ref{assump: dgp}(v) requires the potential outcome errors to be subexponential, or equivalently, to satisfy a Bernstein moment condition.

-Since we are interested in establishing lower bounds on the estimation accuracy of the causal tree estimators in Definition \ref{def:Sample Splitting}, it is sufficient to consider the constant treatment effect model in Assumption \ref{assump: dgp} for several reasons.
-First, this statistical model is a canonical member of any interesting class of data generating processes because the constant function belongs to all classical smoothness function classes, as well as to the set of functions with bounded total variation.
-It follows that our results will shed light in settings where uniformity over any of the aforementioned classes of functions is of interest: our lower bounds can be applied directly in those cases because for any estimator $\hat{\tau}(\bx)$ of the parameter $\tau(\bx)$,
+Because our goal is to establish lower bounds on the estimation accuracy of the causal tree estimators defined in Definition \ref{def:Sample Splitting}, it suffices to consider the constant treatment effect model in Assumption \ref{assump: dgp}.
+The constant function belongs to all commonly studied smoothness classes, including H\"older classes and functions with bounded total variation.
+Consequently, lower bounds established under this model immediately extend to larger classes of data generating processes.
+Formally, for any estimator $\hat\tau(\bx)$ and any class of distributions $\mathcal{P}$ containing the distribution $\mathbb P_1$ satisfying Assumption \ref{assump: dgp},

 for all $\epsilon > 0$, and for any data generating class $\mathcal{P}$ that includes the distribution $\P_1$ satisfying Assumption \ref{assump: dgp}.
 In fact, the constant treatment effect model is a canonical case to consider in causal inference.